natwonglakhon/House_price_modelling/Readme.md

 ## Future Improvements

 - Try XGBoost to see if it can push R2 beyond the current 79.1%
-- Explore additional feature engineering, such as rooms per household or bedrooms per room
-- Add a correlation heatmap to complement the feature importance analysis
+- Add a correlation heatmap to understand which raw features relate most strongly to price
 - Add a predicted vs actual scatter plot to visualise model accuracy more intuitively
+- Try permutation importance alongside split-based importance to get a less biased view of feature contributions